IP attaché services

 The Intellectual Property (IP) Attaché Program works to improve IP systems internationally by directly assisting U.S. stakeholders (such as businesses, legal representatives, and rights holders) and by advocating to improve IP policies, laws, and regulations abroad.
 In fiscal year 2022, the IP Attache Program assisted 8,818 U.S. Stakeholders.

 IP attachés advocate for the benefit of U.S. stakeholders to improve policies, laws, and regulations that protect IP abroad.
-Four real-life examples of these services are listed in the case studies below.
+Four real-life examples of these services are listed on the case studies page.

 Services include: